underoot/underoot.github.io/_posts/2021/05/11/binfmt_misc.md

 image: images/20210511192400.jpg
 description: >
   You can easily extend your Linux kernel for executing JavaScript files.
-  Let's talk about executable file formats and Linux custom binary files.
+  Let's talk about executable file formats and Linux custom binary formats.
 ---
 # How to execute JS like a binary